zkmkarlsruhe/ofxTensorFlow2/README.md

 ofxTensorFlow2 works with the TensorFlow 2 [SavedModel format](https://www.tensorflow.org/guide/saved_model).

-When referring to the "SavedModel" we mean the parent folder of the exported neural network containing two subfolder assets and variables and a `saved_model.pb` file.
+When referring to the "SavedModel" we mean the parent folder of the exported neural network containing two subfolder `assets` and `variables` and a `saved_model.pb` file.
 Do not change anything inside this folder, however renaming the folder is permitted.
 Keep in mind to use the correct file path within the application.

 #### Pretrained Models

-Often you don't need/want to train your models from scratch.
+Often you don't need or want to train your models from scratch.
 Therefor, you should take a look at the [TF Hub](tfhub.dev).
-As TF2 is still rather new, there s not always a SavedModel for your purpose.
+As TF2 is still rather new, there is not always a SavedModel for your purpose.
 Besides tfhub.dev you can search GitHub for a TF2 implementation of your model.
 A great place to start may be [here](https://github.com/Amin-Tgz/awesome-tensorflow-2).
 If you dont find a pretrained model, it is still easier to run/extend the code of an existing project instead of starting from scratch.

 If you happen to find a SavedModel that suits you, but actually don't know the in and output specifications, use the `saved_model_cli` that comes with TensorFlow.
 For example:
 ```bash